iraklis07/llm-unlearning/README.md

-# llm-unlearning
+# Parameter-Efficient Unlearning for Large Language Models usind Data Chunking

-Parameter-Efficient Unlearning for Large Language Models usind Data Chunking
+The code will be made available soon.